-Install the LAN cable by simply plugging the cable into the slot in the left side of the computer.
+Install the LAN cable by simply plugging the cable into the slot on the left side of the computer if undocked or the back of the docking station.

 Your computer's LAN adapter is ready to use for most situations, however if your system does not have a DHCP server or you wish to personally configure your LAN connection, proceed as outlined in "Configuring Network Environment" below.